SergeyReizman/Final_Project/frontend/README.md

 and the SQLite database file which is stored in the root directory is named `bank.db`.
 The database schema includes tables for Customers, Accounts, and Transactions.

-Styling
+## Styling

-Tailwind CSS
+### Tailwind CSS

-Version: 3.4.1
+- Version: 3.4.1

-Customization: [Add any additional Tailwind CSS customizations here.]
-Global Styles
+#### Global Styles

-Box sizing reset.
+- Box sizing reset.
-Typography adjustments.
+- Typography adjustments.
-Form styling.
+- Form styling.

-Utility Classes
+#### Utility Classes

-Spacing (m-, p-, mx-, my-, mt-, mb-, ml-, mr-).
+- Spacing (m-, p-, mx-, my-, mt-, mb-, ml-, mr-).
-Flex container properties (flex, flex-row, flex-col, flex-wrap).
+- Flex container properties (flex, flex-row, flex-col, flex-wrap).
-Positioning (absolute, relative, -left-1/2, -right-[50%], bottom-0, right-0, top-0).
+- Positioning (absolute, relative, -left-1/2, -right-[50%], bottom-0, right-0, top-0).
-Z-index and shadows.
+- Z-index and shadows.

-Responsive Design
+#### Responsive Design

-Media queries for different screen widths (xs, ss, sm, md, lg, xl).
+- Media queries for different screen widths (xs, ss, sm, md, lg, xl).

-Custom Classes
-Background Colors
+##### Background Colors

-.bg-dimBlue: rgba(9, 151, 124, 0.1)
+- .bg-dimBlue: rgba(9, 151, 124, 0.1)
-.bg-primary: rgb(0, 4, 15)
+- .bg-primary: rgb(0, 4, 15)

-Text Colors
+##### Text Colors

-.text-dimWhite: rgba(255, 255, 255, 0.7)
+- .text-dimWhite: rgba(255, 255, 255, 0.7)
-.text-primary: rgb(0, 4, 15)
+- .text-primary: rgb(0, 4, 15)

-This document serves as a comprehensive guide to understand the structure, setup, and styling of the project.
+This document serves as a comprehensive guide to understanding the structure, setup, and styling of the project.
 Ensure that you update placeholders with project-specific information and customize the content based on your project requirements.